Wahan Ke Log

 Wahan Ke Log is a 1967 Indian Hindi-language science fiction film.
 Directed by Nisar Ahmed Ansari, the film stars Pradeep Kumar, Tanuja, Johnny Walker.
 One of the earliest sci-fi films made in India, it tells the story of a supposed martial threat on India by aliens from outer space intending to rob the rich of their diamonds.
 Made on a low budget, the film was promoted with the tagline "The strange visitors from Mars are on the way".

 Plot

 Agent Rakesh is assigned by Chief Sheikh of the Central Intelligence Service to investigate the murder case of Dinanath from Karolbagh, with speculation of a possible involvement of aliens from Mars.
-Rakesh, who lives with his mother and is to marry Anita, embarks on a journey to Bombay along with private detective Neelkanth, from Blue Bird Detective Agency.
+Rakesh, who lives with his mother and is to marry Sarita, embarks on a journey to Bombay along with private detective Neelkanth, from Blue Bird Detective Agency.